 2.3.1 Development & Diffusion of ICTs Globally

 The Internet traces its origins to concepts developed in the United States of America more than 40 years ago, which made significant investments – financial, intellectual and human – in the development of early and later iterations of the Internet.
 Various technologies underpin the Internet (such as computing, digital communications and semiconductors).
 For example, in 1973, TCP/IP was first proposed and experimentally deployed a few years later to link packet-based networks.
 Thus was born the set of interconnected networks, computers and applications known as the Internet.
 In 1983, the Domain Name System (DNS) was introduced to allow the use of semantic names for host computers, which could be resolved to IP addresses, thus simplifying use of the Internet [source: U.S.A./CNRI].
-Indeed, some of the key characteristics of the Internet today reflect the priorities and historical choices made during the course of its development (e.g., its architecture, the priority given to information-sharing and exchange, and the possibility of anonymity).
+Indeed, some of the key characteristics of the Internet today reflect early systems engineering choices made during the course of its development (e.g., its architecture, the priority given to information-sharing and exchange, and the possibility of anonymity).

 The Internet has evolved far beyond its initial experimental setting.
-Today’s information infrastructure encompasses a host of public and private IP-based and other networks with potentially global reach.
+Today’s communications infrastructure encompasses a host of public and private IP-based and other networks with potentially global reach.
 It is estimated that more than 5,000 networks interconnect in the Internet [source: U.S.A.].

 The significance of the Internet can be measured by a number of quantitative and qualitative metrics.
 Quantitative metrics measuring the size and growth of the Internet include, for example, its contribution to GDP [source: U.S.A.], growth in infrastructure deployment (e.g., international Internet bandwidth, length of fibre deployed, the number of Internet servers), content (e.g., number of websites, volume of data traffic transmitted or stored) and Internet adoption (e.g., number of Internet subscriptions, number of fixed and wireless broadband subscriptions, number of Internet users) and diverse activities carried out via the Internet (e.g., integration of the Internet into existing business or citizen processes), inter alia.
 Qualitative metrics include measuring the impact of the Internet in transforming or inventing new business and citizen processes, for example.
 Various studies suggest that the Internet is transforming the global economy, as well as local economiesUSA1.
 The Internet contributes to the global economy and creates opportunities for communities around the world.